 Jessie joined BioBuilder in November 2019 to foster the growth of the organization through strategic operational initiatives, and to manage the day-to-day operations of BioBuilder.
 She comes most recently from the MIT Venture Mentoring Service Outreach Training Program, where she coordinated their core training program and taught modules, developed and managed their customer relations management tool, and coordinated program communications.
 She has a background in operational, managerial, and sales roles across public health and luxury retail, as well biological bench research, with experience working and living internationally in Europe and West Africa.
 She holds a B.A. in Biology and International & Global Studies from Brandeis University and an M.P.H. in International Health from the Boston University School of Public Health.

-Vivek starting teaching school groups and optimizing new labs for BioBuilder in January 2019.
+Vivek joined BioBuilder in January 2019 when he starting teaching school groups and optimizing new labs to run in our Learning Labs.
 He holds a PhD in microbiology from Harvard Medical School and a Master’s in education from Lesley University.
 Before joining BioBuilder, Vivek taught in two area private middle schools and, most recently, in a local STEM after-school program.

 Hiroko joined BioBuilder’s curriculum and teaching team in September 2021 after teaching Biotechnology for five years in Worcester, MA and Cambridge, MA.
 She has participated in several BioBuilder programs including co-teaching High School Apprenticeship Challenge in Worcester and enrolling her Cambridge students in BioBuilder Idea Accelerator program.
 Prior to teaching, she worked to develop CRISPR-mediated gene therapy approaches for ALS as a postdoc at UMass Medical School.
 She holds a B.A. in Biology and a Ph.D. in Cellular and Molecular Physiology.